Skip to the main content.

 5. Analyze the data and share the results

-Once you’ve analyzed the data from the survey, you will have some insights you can share.
+Once you’ve analyzed the data from the employee survey questionnaire, you will have some insights you can share.
 It’s important that you share the results with people – even if you are not happy with the results.
 If people are unhappy, you won’t be able to improve things if they perceive you are “hiding something” from them.
 Show people the results, both good and bad, and tell them what steps you will take to make improvements.

-Top 30 employee engagement survey questions
+Top 80 employee engagement survey questions

 If you aren’t sure about what to ask, try our sample employee engagement survey.
 The following engagement questions will help you to gain insights into different aspects of engagement across your workforce.